BurntSushi/nflfan/README.md

-NFLfan is a web application that provides a user interface for searching NFL data (back to 2009), collecting all of your fantasy teams into one place and **watching video of any play** available on your system.
+NFLfan is a web application that provides a user interface for searching NFL data (back to 2009), collecting all of your fantasy teams into one place for live scoring updates and **watching video of any play** available on your system.

 These features are a *culmination* of the following projects: